 - My Account links menu

 - When giving your notice of marriage or civil partnership you will need to produce evidence of your identity and nationality.
-If you do not have a current passport, staff at the Register Office will advise you which documents to bring.
+If you do not have a current passport, please call the ceremony section for advice.

 - If either of you has been married/civil partnered before, either in this country or abroad and you are divorced, you will need to show proof of your divorce/dissolution.
 If the divorce was granted in England or Wales you will need to show a court stamped copy of the divorce Decree Absolute/Dissolution.
 If the divorce was granted in a foreign country we will need to see the original document issued by that country, along with a translation into English, if it is in a foreign language.